Preschool Physical Education

 Outside games, like Mother May I and potato sack races can also be played indoors.
 However, if you are less adventurous than we are, pack up the kids and head to the local gym.

-Teaching Tips and Ideas
+Teaching Tips and Resources

 Preschool art,